SrVladyslav/symfony_crud_poc_backend/README.md

 This is a frontend application created for testing purposes of the Symfony API server running on localhost and port `8000`.

+> [!NOTE]
-NOTE: If you deploy the Backend to prod, you also have this frontend server deployed to vercel [here](https://symfony.vlamaz.com/).
+> If you have deployed your Backend to prod, you can also use this frontend server deployed to Vercel [here](https://symfony.vlamaz.com/).

 1. Keep the Symfony server running and open another terminal in the directory where you want to save this project, then download the it locally.
 You can go to the [frontend repository](https://github.com/SrVladyslav/symfony_crud_poc_frontend) and clone it to your local machine.
 Or just run: